vseventer/hugo-webpack-boilerplate/README.md

 I initially planned to release this module as Hugo theme.
 However, this module does not contain any layout-related files, and merely binds Hugo and Webpack together.
 Therefore, I decided to convert it to a NPM module instead.

-After installing, place the assets you want to process with Webpack (think LESS/SASS, ES6/JavaScript, images) in the `static-src/` folder (not `static/`). `static` is only for resources that do not need any processing (think PDFs).
+After installing, place the assets you want to process with Webpack (think LESS/SASS, ES6/JavaScript, images) in the `static-src/` folder (not `static/`). `static/` is only for resources that do not need any processing (think PDFs).
 If you are using a theme, Webpack will also look for assets in `themes/default/static-src`, so I recommend symlinking your current theme as `theme/default`.

 The module exposes two commands you might find useful:
 * `hugo-webpack` - proxies to `webpack`.
 Additional options are allowed.
 * `hugo-webpack-server` - proxies to `webpack-dev-server`.
-Native `webpack-Additional options are allowed.
+Additional options are allowed.

 In the scripts entry of your `package.json`, you can leverage the above commands as follows:
 ```json